Understanding Persuasive Interactions between Generative Social Agents and Humans: The Knowledge-based Persuasion Model (KPM): Introduction

 In the present work, we define \emph{agent knowledge} as the structured set of information that a GSA has internalized and that is used as a stimulus to generate behavioral responses.
 This notion is inspired by \emph{knowledge-based systems}, which refers to explicit, symbolic knowledge representations (i.e., rules, facts, ontologies) combined with inference mechanisms to guide problem-solving \cite{akerkarKnowledgebasedSystems2010}.
 While rooted in this tradition, GSAs extend the notion of knowledge to include not only explicit inputs such as prompts (i.e., \emph{situated knowledge}), but also implicit, distributed patterns acquired during training (i.e., \emph{embedded knowledge}).
-Importantly, the behavior generation of GSAs is based on stochastic processes, meaning that model outputs are non-deterministic and cannot be fully anticipated based on computational means \cite{benderDangersStochasticParrots2021,herrera-poyatosOverviewModelUncertainty2025}.
-However, to guide agentic behavior, an agent's \emph{embedded knowledge} can be modified through methods such as data curation or fine-tuning, and \emph{situated knowledge} can be adjusted with techniques like prompt-engineering or retrieval-augmented generation \cite{berengueresHowRegulateLarge2024,wangSelfknowledgeGuidedRetrieval2023,whitePromptPatternCatalog2023}.
-This highlights the need to identify knowledge-based design requirements that lead to responsible agent behaviors \cite{vonschallenKnowledgebasedDesignRequirementsManuscriptSubmittedForPublication,vonschallenKnowledgebasedDesignRequirements2026}.
-Consequently, we need to understand not merely how human users respond to predefined agent behaviors, but also how agentic persuasion emerges based on available knowledge, marking a paradigm shift from researching rule-based agents (Figure 1).
+Accordingly, we define GSAs as artificial systems that autonomously express adaptive verbal or non-verbal communicative behavior by processing embedded and situated knowledge.